Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 Any reproduction or representation, either total or partial, of the medal, logo, name, or any part whatsoever of the website is strictly forbidden without prior written agreement.
 Reproduction of medals cannot be made without authorization, and the graphic representation cannot undergo any sort of modification, correction, or adaptation.

-In every respect, and under all circumstances, the name, brand, and distinctive signs found on the site or any other medium developed and used by the International du Gamay are protected by copyright.
+In every respect, and under all circumstances, the name, brand, and distinctive signs found on the site or any other medium developed and used by the Competition are protected by copyright.

 ARTICLE 18: CONTROLS

-The Concours International du Gamay reserves the right to cancel any incomplete or erroneous registration and to eliminate any sample that does not conform to rules and regulations.
+The Competition reserves the right to cancel any incomplete or erroneous registration and to eliminate any sample that does not conform to rules and regulations.
 It also reserves the right to have a certified wine analysis laboratory perform an analytical verification of award-winning samples and to take any subsequent steps it deems necessary.
-The Concours International du Gamay may take samples at sales points to verify that samples tasted correspond to bottles actually found for sale in stores or at the vineyard.
+The Competition may take samples at sales points to verify that samples tasted correspond to bottles actually found for sale in stores or at the vineyard.

 ARTICLE 19: USE OF THE « INTERNATIONAL DU GAMAY» BRAND NAME

 Use of the “International du Gamay” brand name or the logo corresponding to the distinction awarded is subject to payment of a royalty or permit fee.
+The medal may be printed on wine labels only by Competition-certified printers.
 Non-payment of fees shall nullify the concerned party’s right to use the brand name or logo.
 Any use of the brand name or logo outside the conditions defined in these rules and regulations, the graphics charter, or any other document to which it may refer, shall be considered fraudulent.
-In such a case, a 20% penalty shall be added to the fees (royalty or permit) levied for the entire lot under consideration.

 ARTICLE 20: OBLIGATION OF PARTICIPANTS AND AVAILABILITY OF THE RULES & REGULATIONS

-Participation in the Concours International du Gamay includes acceptance of these rules and regulations, which may be obtained upon request from the Concours International du Gamay, Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas, France.
+Participants in the Competition must accept these rules and regulations, legal information and the policy for managing personal data that can be obtained from the Concours International du Gamay, Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas, France.

 ARTICLE 21: PENALTIES